Have you been struggling with making the right decision?

 Get comfortable in a silent and safe environment, play your favorite meditation music, and relax each muscle of your body.

 If you are a highly spiritual person, you can also light a candle and ask for your Spirit Guides and Guardian Angels’ help.

-Bottom line is, you are allowed to get creative with it, as long as you still stick to the main structure.
+The bottom line is that you are allowed to get creative with it as long as you still stick to the main structure.

 The core of this meditation is when you place your left hand (connected to the right side of your brain) above your heart and visualize both or all different paths you could take.